demurphy16/beer-storage/README.md

 ## API and Data Sample
 https://api.punkapi.com/v2/beers
 This API will allow users to search for a beer based on a given quality.
-The suggestions page will return one, or a few, beers that meet the users specified requirements.
+The suggestions page will return three beers that meet the users specified requirements about the type of hops and the maximum alcohol percentage.

 #### Code Snippet
 id: 1,